 - An animal is anesthetized.

-- Sees its reflection in the mirror
+- Sees its reflection in the mirror.

-- Touches the mark and investigates it
+- Touches the mark and investigates it.

-When observing their reflection in the mirror, the parrots reacted aggressively and even tried to bite the mirror.
-The aggression got even worse when the mirror was placed vertically.
-The parrots would attempt to attack their own reflection.
+When observing their reflection in the mirror, African gray parrots tried to bite the mirror.
+The aggression worsened when the mirror was positioned vertically as they would attack their reflection.

 This revealed that no specific part of the brain rules over awareness.
-Instead, it’s a complex patchwork of neural circuits that run across all brain regions.
+Instead, it’s a complex neural circuit network that runs across all brain regions.

-So, why do we praise parrot intelligence so much?
-Because they can repeat what we say.
+We value parrot intelligence because they can repeat what we say.
 They can only do this because they have better motor control.

-This means they can use their throat muscles to mimic what they hear.
-However, that doesn’t mean they understand what they say.
-Most researchers agree that if dogs and cats were able to mimic us, we would see them as intelligent as parrots.
+That doesn’t mean they understand what they say.
+Most researchers agree that if dogs and cats could mimic humans, we would consider them as clever as parrots.

 Parrot Brain vs. Human Brain